Asimov-Chuang/DeepHalo/Unm8-2.md

-We sincerely appreciate your recognition of our modeling problem, methodological soundness, real-world validation, and thoughtful baseline selection.
+We sincerely appreciate your recognition of our problem modeling, methodological soundness, real-world validation, and thoughtful baseline selection.

 To address the concerns, we provide detailed point-wise responses below.